docker-oilgains/netbeans-jdk8/README.md

-## Adding Firefox browser
+## Adding the Firefox browser

-I saw that NetBeans calls Firefox for guides, tutorials and automated messages, so I decided to add Firefox to the container with this line:
+I saw that NetBeans sometimes calls **Firefox** for guides, tutorials and automated messages, so I decided to add Firefox to the container with this line in the Dockerfile:

 ```
 RUN apt-get install -y firefox